Featured Activist Education Grants

 Prayog Samaj Sevi Sanstha, Activist Education Grantee, October 2018 to October 2019

-The objective of this project is to create educational resources to advance a deeper understanding of nonviolent action for constructive democracy.
-The materials build upon the experiences and examples of nonviolent activism from one of the largest nonviolent land rights movements in India, Ekta Parishad.
-PRAYOG provides leadership training for social activism to thousands of grassroots activists from all across India and has been associated with the umbrella organization, Ekta Parishad, for three decades.
+This project created educational resources to advance a deeper understanding of nonviolent action for constructive democracy.
+These resources are based on the experience and examples from one of the largest nonviolent land rights movements in India, Ekta Parishad.
+PRAYOG provides leadership training for social activism to thousands of grassroots activists from all across India and has been associated with Ekta Parishad for three decades.
 This type of social education is extremely significant for India, where millions of poor people struggle for their democratic rights but are also pushed towards structural and physical violence.
 There is an urgency to re-establish people-centered democracy through nonviolent activism.

-The grant supported Prayog’s development of a manual in English and in Hindi titled “A Guide to Nonviolent Activism”, and a short documentary film on nonviolent activism education.
-As part of the grant, Prayog trained 38 diverse grassroots activists, practitioners and community leaders, developing the training manual after an in-depth consultative process with participants.
+As part of the grant, Prayog also trained 38 diverse grassroots activists, practitioners and community leaders, developing the training manual after an in-depth consultative process with participants.
 Senior Gandhian leaders and eminent social activists were also interviewed for the production of the manual and film.
-The manual and film are available at Ekta Parishad’s website: www.ektaparishadindia.org.
+The manual is available at Ekta Parishad’s website: www.ektaparishadindia.org.
 These resources are now used by many organizations, institutions and individuals for their training programs and for future civil resistance actions.

 Strengthening Activism Infrastructure and the Roles of the Arts in Civil Resistance